-There are several elements that make up the GS1 Digital Link ecosystem:
+There are several elements that make up the GS1 Digital Link ecosystem, for example:

-- World Wide Web addresses that follow a precisely-defined structure to include GS1 element strings. - Scanners that are programmed to extract those GS1 element strings and pass them on in exactly the same way as they do now so that no changes to existing backend software are needed. - Applications that can read those Web addresses when included in a data carrier, or that can construct Web addresses from element strings as necessary, thus formulating simple queries to be sent to the Web.
-This is how a data carrier like a UPC/EAN barcode, an RFID tag or a GS1 DataMatrix can be used with GS1 Digital Link, even though they do not carry a Web address. - Web servers programmed to redirect requests to relevant sources of information wherever they may be (these are known as resolvers as they 'resolve' GS1 identifiers).
+- World Wide Web addresses that follow a precisely-defined structure to include GS1 element strings. - Scanners that are programmed to extract those GS1 element strings and pass them on in exactly the same way as they do now so that no changes to existing backend software are needed. - Applications that can directly extract those Web addresses when included in a data carrier. - Web servers programmed to redirect requests to relevant sources of information wherever they may be (these are known as resolvers as they 'resolve' GS1 identifiers). - Web servers programmed such that when processing a URL, irrespective of its structure, the response conforms to the GS1 Digital Link standard.